|Subscribe | Past Issues | www.cwwa.ca | Water Source Magazine|

 The amendments are made to reflect that the reporting due date for the 2020 reporting year is changed from June 1, 2021, to September 30, 2021.
 The change is being made to allow filers more time to comply, due to the impact of the COVID-19 pandemic and delays in releasing the new National Pollutant

 The Governments of Canada and Ontario announced they have signed a new Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health, setting out specific actions each government will take to protect and restore the Great Lakes, such as preventing toxic and nuisance algae, improving wastewater and stormwater management, reducing plastic pollution and excess road salt, restoring native species and habitats, and increasing resilience to climate change.

 Critics of a new Private Member’s Bill say that its attempt to revert the law to its previous status and once again criminalize the dumping of raw sewage into fish-bearing waters will only erase transparency from companies who fear that data could be used against them as evidence.

 Note: CWWA covered the bill and our response to it in last months issue of the Bulletin.

 Stormwater user fees have provided many Canadian municipalities with stable, dedicated funding for critical stormwater services, while stormwater credit programs can lower stormwater charges and potentially incentivize private properties owners to implement stormwater best management practices (BMP).
-However, in the quest to achieve widespread BMP uptake, municipalities are increasingly looking beyond a standard credit program to a more nuanced and diverse approach to incentivizing stormwater
+However, in the quest to achieve widespread BMP uptake, municipalities are increasingly looking beyond a standard credit program to a more nuanced and diverse approach to incentivizing stormwater management efforts.

 On Jan.
 15, a hacker tried to poison a water treatment plant that served parts of the San Francisco Bay Area.
 It didn't seem hard.